-Our review identified only one intervention focusing on dyads rather than individuals, in this case an intervention with mothers to reduce the risk for STI in their adolescent children.122 None of the included studies were conducted with sexual partnership dyads.
+Our review identified only one intervention focusing on dyads rather than individuals, in this case an intervention with mothers to reduce the risk for STI in their adolescent children.
+None of the included studies were conducted with sexual partnership dyads.
 For women, the primary means of STI prevention, condom use, requires negotiation and joint decision-making with a male partner.
-Condom use may depend on intrapersonal and relationship factors.210 These can be intervened upon in interventions with women only, as shown in the studies included in this review.
+Condom use may depend on intrapersonal and relationship factors.
+These can be intervened upon in interventions with women only, as shown in the studies included in this review.
 Nevertheless, the absence of trials evaluating interventions with sexual partners suggests an area for future research.
-A comparative effectiveness trial conducted with young adult Latina women and their male partners found improvements in condom use over time for both study groups, suggesting possible benefits of couple interventions.^{211, 212} However, there is evidence from another trial that included an arm delivering an intervention to women only versus to couples, and the effect was no different between these two groups.213
+A comparative effectiveness trial conducted with young adult Latina women and their male partners found improvements in condom use over time for both study groups, suggesting possible benefits of couple interventions.
+However, there is evidence from another trial that included an arm delivering an intervention to women only versus to couples, and the effect was no different between these two groups.

 Clinician risk assessment is a necessary step for identifying patients who would be eligible for behavioral counseling interventions intended for patients at increased risk of STI, yet few of the included studies incorporated risk assessment by primary care providers into the study design.
 Tests of interventions among populations of patients identified using clearly defined sexual health risk assessment procedures could strengthen the applicability of evidence to primary care populations.
 Given that there may be considerable variation in sexual history-taking practices in primary care, the implementation of behavioral counseling interventions for increased risk populations will likely require greater attention to this aspect of provider training and health care delivery.
+Overall, there is a need for further research on how best to implement behavioral counseling interventions into the course of routine primary care.
+Pragmatic trials might include clinical identification of eligible patients using standardized approaches, and test different approaches for connecting patients to appropriate and effective interventions.